We’ve had a run on our vintage mounted Strand theatre lights of late and are on the hunt for more.

 An unpolished vintage Strand Pattern 263 – we’ve left the original paint on this one to keep the price down – on a mangowood tripod.
 So if you’ve ever fancied a really impressive mounted theatrical spotlight, at a budget price, this is the one!

-Outside of the Strand theatre lamps we have a very sleek Source 4 theatre lamp with fresnel lens, on a mangowood tripod – again a budget option.
-And a really dinky vintage theatrical spotlight on a tripod that lowers so it could be used as a very unusual table lamp – just £90 + VAT.
+Outside of the Strand theatre lamps we have a very sleek Source 4 theatre lamp *no longer available* with fresnel lens, on a mangowood tripod – again a budget option.
+And a really dinky vintage theatrical spotlight *no longer available* on a tripod that lowers so it could be used as a very unusual table lamp – just £90 + VAT.

 At the other end of the scale, we have currently on show in our Fowey vintage lighting shop at 9 South Street, a frankly enormous mounted theatre light.
 So vast that we’re still working out how best to be able to photograph it!
 (The last time I tried, I couldn’t stand far enough back in the shop to get the whole light in the viewfinder!)